packardG/cs326-TeamLoon/README.md

  *Login*

- This page is a simplistic page that allows registered users to login to the website.
-If a non-logged-in user attempts to access a page that only logged in users are allowed to access, the website redirects to the login page.
-The app authenticates the username and password when the user attempts to login and redirects back to the login page if there is a problem.
+ This is a simplistic page that allows registered users to login to the website.
+When the application enters "admin mode", the site will be locked behind the Login page.
+The app authenticates the username and password when the administrator attempts to login and redirects back to the login page if there is a problem (See the Statefulness section for more info).

  *Splash*